sony/nnabla/doc/python/tutorial/multi_device_training.rst

     %%px
     solver.update()

-That's all for the usage of ``C.mpDataParallelCommunicator`` in the sense of Data Parallel Distributed Training.
+That's all for the usage of ``C.MultiProcessDataParalellCommunicator`` in the sense of Data Parallel Distributed Training.

-Now you got the picture of using ``C.mpDataParallelCommunicator``, go to the cifar10 example,
+Now you got the picture of using ``C.MultiProcessDataParalellCommunicator``, go to the cifar10 example,

 1. **multi\_device\_multi\_process\_classification.sh**